German Volkslieder as therapy for people suffering from dementia (Alzheimer's disease)

 My name is Wiebke Hoogklimmer and I am a classical singer (Contralto).

 The idea of recording German Volkslieder (Folk Songs) is closely connected with my mother`s Alzheimer’s disease.

 My mother, born in 1928, was diagnosed with Alzheimer’s in 2000, and the illness progressed slowly in the beginning.
-For the past four years, however, her illness has been at an advanced stage, which means that she has stopped speaking, she cannot move on her own and she needs 24 hours help for everything.
+Since 2010, however, her illness had been at an advanced stage, which means that she had stopped speaking, she could not move on her own and she needed 24 hours help for everything.

 In the video you see my mother at an advanced stage of the illness.
 You can see clearly how she is trying to communicate with me, she is even saying “yes”.
 We recorded this video with a very small basic camera.
 So although we tried our best to get the sound, it is very bad.
 But in spite of the sound I think you can get the impression that my mother is excited to communicate.
 My brother is standing behind the camera.
 That is the reason that my mother is looking into the camera again and again.

 Enthused by this experience of being able to communicate with my mother beyond the spoken word I developed the idea of the project: